Mastering the Skills for Professional Success

 Networking (opens in a new tab)

 Networking is essential to career growth and advancement.
 Networking is the process or practice of building and maintaining informal relationships or exchanges of information that are supportive of professional or career goals.
-Teaching youth the skills of making those connections about employment goals, interests, and desires through contacts from friends, family members, and acquaintances is an important soft skill. -
+Teaching youth the skills of making those connection about employment goals, interests, and desires through contacts from friends, family members, and acquaintances is an important soft skill. -

 Problem Solving and Critical Thinking (opens in a new tab)